YIN AND YANG HEALING

 Food Processing.
 Cutting up vegetables, grinding grains, refining food, juicing it or eating food raw is more yin.
 Eating foods whole is much more yang.

 Minerals.
-Almost all mineral supplements are more yang than other supplements.
+Mineral supplements are more yang than most other supplements.

 Food-based and all-natural products.
-These tend to be more yang than other supplements, but it depends how they are made.
+These tend to be more yang than synthetic vitamin supplements, although it depends how they are made.

 Synthetic supplements such as ascorbic acid, MSM, and synthesized B-complex vitamins tend to be somewhat more yin.

 Herbal extracts, teas, powders and others.
 Almost all herbal extracts are yin and should be used only in small amounts for short periods of time for this reason.
 Those made with alcohol are more yin due to the alcohol.
 Glycerin is less yin.
 Kelp has a lot of salt in it, so it is a lot more yang than most other herbal supplements.
-You may read more about Herbs on this website.
+For details, read Herbs.

 Products derived from bacteria, yeasts, algae and fungi.
 These are very yin due to their origin.
 This is generally not helpful.
 They may include yeast-based vitamins, fungally-derived “vegetable enzymes”, and algae such as spirulina, chlorella, blue-green algae and others.
 The latter appear to be toxic as well.
 Chlorella is a chelator, and not helpful for this reason.
-You may read more about Chelation on this website.
+For more details, read Chelation.

 Salt.
 Salt tends to contract foods and dry them out, which is more yang.